 Definition: Auxiliary verbs

-Auxiliary verbs, also known as helping or helper verbs, are verbs that accompany a main verb to help express its tense, mood, voice, or aspect.
+Auxiliary verbs, also known as helping or helper verbs, are verbs that accompany a main verb to help express its tense, mood, voice, or aspect of time.
 They are essential in forming various sentence structures, including questions, negative forms, and complex verb tenses.
 Auxiliary verbs fall into two main categories: primary auxiliary verbs and modal auxiliary verbs.
-They are both indispensable in English grammar, enabling the construction of complex verb phrases that convey precise meanings and adhere to specific language rules.
+They are both indispensable in English grammar, enabling the construction of complex English verb phrases that convey precise meanings and adhere to specific language rules.
 The primary auxiliary verbs in their infinitive form are “to be,” “to have,” and “to do,” and are adjusted to the conjugated form, depending on the grammatical moods, tense, aspect, and voice of a sentence.

 Note: The negative form of sentences that include auxiliary verbs typically follows this structure: